Missouri Department of Elementary and Secondary Education Homepage

 Students with serious medical and mental conditions can and do participate in the Missouri statewide assessments.
 However, there are rare and unique situations in which a student is unable, for medical reasons, to participate in an assessment.
 Federal regulations allow exceptions to participation in such situations; however, these exceptions must be made with great care.

 All medically fragile students are expected to participate in statewide assessments unless a significant and documented medical emergency exists in addition to medical fragility.
-When a medically fragile student cannot reasonably participate in a statewide assessment during the state assessment window, this must be documented in the student’s permanent file and a medical waiver must be submitted to DESE.
+When a medically fragile student cannot reasonably participate in a statewide assessment during the state assessment window, this must be documented in the student’s permanent file and a medical waiver must be submitted to DESE through the DESE Data Appeals Application (see link below).
+Additionally, the LEA must submit an explanation of why the student is unable to participate on LEA letterhead and upload it to the Appeals Application with the waiver forms.

 Assessment Test Invalidation